mingyung-park/mingyung-park/README.md

 ----

-## Hi there! 👋 I'm Mingyung Park ,aka Kate
+## Hi there! 👋 I'm Mingyung Park ,aka Kate.

 I'm a student majoring in ***Scranton Honors Program -*** ⚖️***Society & Justice*** and 💻***Computer Science*** at Ewha Womans University.